leaderman77/sardor_asatillaev/README.md

 # Sardor Asatillaev

 ## About Me
 I'm a Data Scientist and Machine Learning Engineer with a passion for applying AI to solve real-world problems.
-With expertise in Python, PyTorch, and SQL, I'm skilled in data engineering, visualization, and statistical modeling.
+With expertise in Python, PyTorch, and SQL, I'm skilled in LLMs, NLP, Computer Vision, and statistical modeling.
 Currently pursuing a Master's in Data Science and Analytics at the University of Westminster.

 ## Technical Skills
 - **Languages**: Python, SQL, C++, Objective-C, ABAP